christophergrant/digital-garden/content/notes/The concretized door.md

 * You're unsure how thick the concrete is.
 It could be entirely possible that it's very thin concrete.
 But it's also possible that the concrete is infinitely thick, and that no matter how much effort you put in, you'll never break through it.
 * Perhaps you're a concrete pacifist.
 That all concrete is in place for a good reason, and it's not our place to interfere with whatever force put the concrete there in the first place.
 * But let's say you have no problems busting concrete down - and you do manage to break through the concrete with sheer willpower.
 	* What if your expectations of the inner-door experience let you down?
-Does working through the concrete devalue the inner-door experience?
+	* Does working through the concrete devalue the inner-door experience?
-	* Would you feel dirty for having gone through the entire process?
-What if you know that others have passed through that same door but experienced no concrete resistance?
+	* Would you feel jealous for having gone through the entire process if you know that others have passed through that same door themselves but experienced no concrete resistance?

 ## Closing